WasmEdge/docs/docs/build-and-run/docker_wasm.md

 Docker announced its support for WebAssembly in the partnership with WasmEdge.
 So for WasmEdge developers, you can use Docker Desktop and Docker CLI to build, publish and run WasmEdge apps.

-## Configure the toolchains
+## Configure the toolchain

-The easist way to use docker's WasmEdge integration is to download [the newest Docker Desktop](https://docs.docker.com/desktop/release-notes/).
+The easiest way to use docker's WasmEdge integration is to download [the newest Docker Desktop](https://docs.docker.com/desktop/release-notes/).

 Before you start, make sure you have turned on the containerd image store feature in your Docker Desktop.